burger

 TABLE OF CONTENTS

 1. Innovation is key to maintaining success 2.
 Failed: Kodak 3.
 Recovered: Apple 4.
 Failed: Blockbuster 5.
 Recovered: Netflix 6.
 Failed: Blackberry 7.
 Recovered: LEGO 8.
 Failed: MySpace 9.
 Recovered: Starbucks 10.
 Failed: Borders 11.
 Recovered: Nintendo 12.
+5 companies that recovered thanks to innovation 13.
 Why are some companies oblivious to innovation?
+14. FAQs

 AiSDR | Website Illustrations | LinkedIn icon | 1AiSDR Website Illustrations | LI iconAiSDR | Website Illustrations | X icon | 1AiSDR Website Illustrations | X iconAiSDR | Website Illustrations | Insta icon | 1AiSDR Website Illustrations | IG icon 2AiSDR | Website Illustrations | Facebook icon | 1AiSDR Website Illustrations | FB icon